Health Impact Assessments

 - Proctor Creek Boone Boulevard HIA Final Report

 Proctor Creek is one of the most impaired creeks in metro-Atlanta and has been placed on the impaired waters list because it does not meet state water quality standards for fecal coliform.
 The topography, prevalence of impervious surfaces in the watershed, and a strained combined sewer system have contributed to pervasive flooding in the Proctor Creek community and created environmental, public health, economic, and redevelopment issues.
-A green infrastructure project, aimed at supporting water quality and revitalization improvement efforts, has been proposed in a headwater community of Proctor Creek.
-The purpose of this HIA is to help inform the City of Atlanta’s decision on whether to implement the proposed project as designed and to provide an avenue for stakeholders, including state environmental and public health agencies, city and county departments, advocacy groups, and the community, to be engaged in the decision-making process.
-The HIA evaluates the proposed Boone Boulevard Green Street Project for its potential to impact twelve determinants of health identified by stakeholders ‒ water quality; flood management; climate and temperature; air quality; traffic safety; exposure to greenness; urban noise; access to goods, services, greenspace, and healthcare; crime; social capital; household economics, and community economics.
-The results of the HIA suggest that the proposed green infrastructure project will have a positive impact on health overall and provides recommendations for implementation and expansion of green infrastructure projects throughout the watershed.
+A green infrastructure project, aimed at supporting water quality and revitalization improvement efforts, was proposed in a headwater community of Proctor Creek.
+The purpose of this HIA was to help inform the City of Atlanta’s decision on whether to implement the proposed project as designed and to provide an avenue for stakeholders, including state environmental and public health agencies, city and county departments, advocacy groups, and the community, to be engaged in the decision-making process.
+The HIA evaluated the proposed Boone Boulevard Green Street Project for its potential to impact twelve determinants of health identified by stakeholders ‒ water quality; flood management; climate and temperature; air quality; traffic safety; exposure to greenness; urban noise; access to goods, services, greenspace, and healthcare; crime; social capital; household economics, and community economics.
+The results of the HIA suggested that the proposed green infrastructure project would have a positive impact on health overall and provided recommendations for implementation and expansion of green infrastructure projects throughout the watershed.
+The City of Atlanta is implementing the Boone Boulevard Green Street Project and has decided to expand the length of the green street to maximize its predicted health benefits.

 HIA of Proposed Code Changes for Onsite Sewage Disposal Systems (Suffolk County, NY)

-EPA is conducting an HIA to evaluate potential beneficial and adverse impacts to health that may result from the proposed code changes regarding onsite sewage disposal systems (OSDS) for residential properties in Suffolk County, New York.
+EPA conducted an HIA to evaluate potential beneficial and adverse impacts to health that may result from the proposed code changes regarding onsite sewage disposal systems (OSDS) for residential properties in Suffolk County, New York.
 OSDS are an alternative to centralized municipal sewage disposal systems and are the primary mode of sewage disposal for residential properties in the county.
-The proposed changes to the sanitary code would require existing OSDS to be upgraded to a conventional or innovative/alternative OSDS, if they have not already been upgraded.
-The Suffolk County Government is considering the proposed changes to address a growing issue of nutrient loading of Suffolk County soil, surface waters, and ground waters.
+The proposed changes to the sanitary code would require existing OSDS serving single family residences to be upgraded to a conventional or innovative/alternative onsite wastewater treatment systems, if they have not already been upgraded.
+The Suffolk County Government proposed the code changes to address a growing issue of nutrient loading of Suffolk County soil, surface waters, and ground waters.
 Overloading of nutrients, particularly nitrogen, has been linked to the impairment of surface and ground waters, beach closures, shellfish population die offs, harmful algal blooms, and damage of marine coastlines.
-The HIA will inform the decision regarding changes to the Suffolk County sanitary code and provide recommendations to maximize potential benefits and mitigate potential adverse impacts to health that may result from the decision.
+Suffolk County agreed to host an HIA, led by the EPA, to help inform the decision about the code changes.
+Based on input from stakeholders, community members, and scientific experts, pathways were identified through which the proposed code changes could potentially impact health.
+Five pathways were prioritized for inclusion in the HIA analysis: individual sewerage system performance and failure; water quality; community and household economics; vector control; and resiliency to natural disaster.
+This HIA helped inform the decision regarding changes to the Suffolk County sanitary code and provided recommendations to maximize potential benefits and mitigate potential adverse impacts to health that may result from the decision.

 Florence Fulk (email@example.com)